blakewilson/push-labs-docs/docs/video-background-pro/troubleshooting/videobackgroundpro-is-not-defined.md

 ReferenceError: VideoBackgroundPro is not defined
 ```

-It means that the plugins main script is not being loaded.
-This can happen when using optimizing plugins, or caching plugins.
+It means that the plugin's main script is not being loaded.
+This can happen for a number of reasons, usually when using optimizing plugins, or caching plugins.

 ## Autoptimize Conflict Fix